Neptune Blog

 Loss functions and metrics

 Often there’s confusion between loss functions and metric functions.
 Loss functions are used for model optimization or model tuning, whereas metric functions are used for model evaluation and selection.
-However, since regression accuracy can’t be calculated, the same metrics are used to evaluate performance as well as model error for optimization.
+However, since regression accuracy can’t be calculated, regression loss functions are used to evaluate performance as well as optimization.

-Loss functions are passed as arguments to the models such that the models can get tuned to minimize the loss function.
-A high penalty is provided by the loss function when the model settles on incorrect judgement.
+Loss functions are passed as arguments to the models such that the models can be tuned to minimize the loss function.
+A high penalty is provided by the loss function when the model settles on incorrect judgment.

 1. Loss functions and metrics for regression:

-Mean absolute error (MAE) for multiple experiments compared in the neptune.ai app
+Comparison of Mean absolute error (MAE) for multiple experiments in a Neptune dashboard.

 2. Loss functions for classification:

-• 0-1 loss function: This is like counting the number of misclassified samples.
-There’s nothing more to it.
+• 0-1 loss function: this is like counting the number of misclassified samples.
+It penalizes misclassifications with a loss of 1 for each misclassified sample and assigns 0 for correctly classified samples.
 It can easily be determined from a confusion matrix which shows the number of misclassifications and correct classifications.
 It’s designed to penalize misclassifications and to assign the smallest loss to the solution that has the greatest number of correct classifications.

-• Logistic Loss: This function displays a similar convergence rate to the hinge loss function, and since it’s continuous (unlike Hinge Loss), gradient descent methods can be used.
+• Logistic Loss: this function displays a similar convergence rate to the hinge loss function, and since it’s continuous (unlike Hinge Loss), gradient descent methods can be used.
 However, the logistic loss function doesn’t assign zero penalties to any point.
-Instead, functions that correctly classify points with high confidence are penalized less.
+Instead, functions that correctly classify points with high confidence are less penalized.
 This structure leads the logistic loss function to be sensitive to outliers in the data.

-• Cross entropy/log loss: Measures the performance of a classification model whose output is a probability value between 0 and 1.
+• Cross entropy/log loss: measures the performance of a classification model whose output is a probability value between 0 and 1.
+It quantifies the difference between the true label and the predicted probability distribution.
 Cross-entropy loss increases as the predicted probability diverges from the actual label.

-There are several other loss functions that can be used to optimize machine learning models.
-The ones mentioned above are the primary ones that essentially built the foundation for the development of the model design.
+Several other loss functions can be used to optimize machine learning models.
+The aforementioned ones are essential to build the foundation for model design.

 3. Metrics for classification: